Athena-OS/athena-nix/docs/nixpkgs.md

       git
       nix
       perl
-      Parse-Win32Registry
-      regripper
+      libewf-legacy
+      libbfio
+      libguytools
+      guymager
     ];
   }
 ```
-Now, run `nix-shell` and, if `package.nix` files don't produce any errors, you should be inside `nix-shell` environment and you can invoke the program to check if the binary of the main program calls the dependency correctly.
+Now, run `nix-shell` and, if `package.nix` files don't produce any errors, you should be inside `nix-shell` environment and you can invoke the program to check if the binary of the main program calls the dependency correctly both at build and run time.

 ### Clean environment